Asian Art Outpost

 kāi juàn yǒu yì

 There are several ways to translate this ancient proverb.
-Translated literally and directly it says, "Open roll has/yields benefit".
+Translated literally and directly, it says, “Open roll has/yields benefit.”

 To understand that, you must know a few things...

-First, Chinese characters and language have deeper meanings that often are not spoken, but are understood - especially with ancient text like this.
-Example: It's understood that the "benefit" referred to in this proverb is to the mind of the reader.
+First, Chinese characters and language have deeper meanings that often are not spoken but are understood - especially with ancient texts like this.
+Example: It's understood that the “benefit” referred to in this proverb is to the reader's mind.
 Just the last character expresses that whole idea.

-Second, Chinese proverbs are supposed to make you think, and leave a bit of mystery to figure out.
+Second, Chinese proverbs are supposed to make you think and leave a bit of mystery to figure out.

 Third, for this proverb, it should be noted that roll = book.
-When this proverb came about (close to two thousand years ago) books were really rolls of bamboo slips strung together.
-The first bound books like the ones we use today did not come about until some thousand years after this proverb when they invented paper in China.
+When this proverb came about (about two thousand years ago), books were rolls of bamboo slips strung together.
+The first bound books like the ones we use today did not come about until about a thousand years after this proverb when they invented paper in China.

-This is a great gift for a bookworm who loves to read and increase their knowledge.
+開卷有益 is a great gift for a bookworm who loves to read and increase their knowledge.
 Or for any friend that is or wants to be well-read.

 chū lèi bá cuì

-A great way to tell yourself that you are outstanding (or give it to a friend that you want to encourage to excel).
+A great way to tell yourself that you are outstanding (or give it to a friend you want to encourage to excel).

 Partnership: Marriage